Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

   <metadata key="http://tizen.org/metadata/sticker" value="/res/json/sticker.json"/>
   ```

+  If you set the path of the JSON file to the value in metadata, sticker information of the JSON file is automatically stored when the Sticker provider application is installed.

   > **Note**
   >
-  > The metadata must be added below the category.
+  > The metadata must be added after category.

-### Updating the sticker information
+### Updating Sticker Information

 You can update the sticker information stored in the Sticker database using the following functions: